Dropshipping: selling products online

 One of your options as an e-retailer is dropshipping.
 But what is dropshipping?
 A customer orders a product from your online shop.
 You then place the order with your supplier and they send the product to the customer.
 With dropshipping, you do not keep any products in stock yourself, which means you will have to invest less.

 Dropshipping has advantages and disadvantages.
 A customer orders the product from your online shop.
 Therefore, as a dropshipper, you are responsible for correct delivery.
 You solve complaints and problems yourself, not your supplier.
 This supplier may be in the Netherlands or abroad.
 With international dropshipping, you have to deal with extra rules.
-In this article, you can read what to pay attention to as a dropshipper.
+In this article, you can read what you need to kook out for as a dropshipper.

 Advantages of dropshipping

 Dropshippers sell products from dropship suppliers in their online shop.
-This can be either manufacturers or wholesalers.
+These suppliers are usually manufacturers or wholesalers, either domestic of foreign.
 Dropshipping has the following advantages:

 Disadvantages of dropshipping

 Dropshipping sounds like an easy way to make money without having to invest much in advance.
-But dropshipping also has important disadvantages:
+But it also has important disadvantages:

 Overseas dropshipping suppliers